 W: Way Forward – select the best option and create an action plan

-When using the GROW model, state the goal as clearly and concisely as possible; without clarity, it will be difficult to craft a specific action plan.
-Explore the reality of the scenario to consider the variables that will be faced when trying to achieve the goal – what challenges, external factors, and/or related issues might exist?
-When considering options, explore as many ideas as possible; identifying all available courses of action provides a comprehensive view of the possibilities.
-Once multiple options have been identified, determine the way forward by selecting the most feasible option and building an action plan around that option.
+When using the GROW model, state the goal as clearly and concisely as possible.
+Without clarity, it will be difficult to craft a specific action plan.
+Explore the reality of trying to achieve that goal—what challenges, external factors, or related issues might exist?
+When considering options, explore as many ideas as possible; identifying all available courses of action.
+This provides a comprehensive view of the possibilities.
+Once multiple options have been identified, determine the way forward by selecting the most feasible option and building an action plan around it.

 Alternatively, when approached by the same employee with the same problem, the manager might instead start a coaching dialogue with the employee, asking questions like:

 “What do you think would be the best outcome in this situation?”

 “What are the factors that you think we should be aware of here?”

 “What are some of our options for resolving this?”